 “We are grateful for the Thrashers’ vision to enhance this endowed fund and honor Dr. Hickson,” said NGU President Dr. Gene C. Fant, Jr. “This gift will create learning opportunities for our students and faculty.
 The gift also serves as an outstanding example of how members of our faculty are committed to investing in the great mission of this university.”

-“I am very excited about this generous gift from our long-time instructor, Rosemary Thrasher,” said Dean of the College of Humanities & Sciences and Chair of the History Department Dr. H. Paul Thompson, Jr. “No professor cares for their students more than Mrs. Thrasher does.
+“I am very excited about this generous gift from our long-time instructor, Rosemary Thrasher,” said Dean of the College of Humanities and Sciences and Chair of the History Department Dr. H. Paul Thompson, Jr. “No professor cares for their students more than Mrs. Thrasher does.
 This gift beautifully aligns with Mrs. Thrasher’s long-standing passion for teaching history in a Christ-centered manner.
 I am very excited about how these funds will enrich and deepen the learning of future students and professors in the department.
 We are blessed!”

 Rosemary says, “My hope and prayer is that the use of the Hickson-Thrasher Endowment will increase our students’ enthusiasm for history.
 I hope it will help them integrate their Christian faith with their historical learning, and encourage them to use their research skills to serve the community.”

-To learn more about NGU’s History Department, visit NGU.edu/history.
+Learn more about NGU’s History program.

 Photo: From left: Dr. H. Paul Thompson, Jr., Steven Thrasher, Rosemary Thrasher, NGU President Dr. Gene C. Fant, Jr.